-International School of Dravidian Linguistics has decided to organize an Orientation Course linguistics in collaboration with Department of General Education, Govt. of Kerala to language teachers of the High Schools during the third week of September 2022.
+International School of Dravidian Linguistics has decided to organize an Orientation Course linguistics in collaboration in with the Department of General Education, Govt. of Kerala to language teachers of the High Schools during the third week of September 2022.
 The course will be conducted in two batches.
-The first batch of teachers will be selected from the districts Thiruvananthapuram, Kollam, Pathanamthitta, Alappuzha.
-Kottavam and proposed course is for three days and will be conducted at ISDL Campus, Menamkulam, Thiruvananthapuram-695586.
+The first batch of teachers will be selected from the districts of Thiruvananthapuram, Kollam, Pathanamthitta, Alappuzha.
+Kottayam and Idukki, The proposed course is for three days and will be conducted at ISDL Campus, Menamkulam, Thiruvananthapuram-695586.
 The classes will be from 10 AM to 4 PM everyday.
 The teachers participating will be provided accommodation at ISDL Campus.
 Qualified teachers in linguistics will handle the classes.